AlexsanderFerreira/AlexsanderFerreira/README.md

 🔭 I'm currently working as a Jr IT Analyst at Cerâmica Carmelo Fior

-🌱 I'm currently learning  English, Python, SQL, DAX, Power BI and Data Analysis
+🌱 I'm currently learning Python and have developed a strong interest in building applications.
+Additionally, I'm eager to expand my knowledge in AI and Data Analysis.
+My goal is to reach an advanced level in Python, mastering the language while continually striving for growth and improvement.

 ## Contact Me
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-333333?style=flat&logo=linkedin)]([https://www.linkedin.com/in/wilianuhlmann/](https://www.linkedin.com/in/alexsander-ferreira-a41037120/))